Reconstructing $d$-manifold subcomplexes of cubes from their $(\lfloor d/2 \rfloor + 1)$-skeletons: The main result

 \subsection{Topological theorems}

 From this point on, Dancis's argument is mostly topological, so it carries over almost unchanged for cubical complexes.
 We restate Dancis's argument here, starting with the following version of Poincar\'e duality (see \citep[Theorem~70.2]{book:Munkres}).
+Remember that we assume the coefficients of homology are $\mathbb Z/2 \mathbb Z$ if none are written.

 \begin{thm}[Poincar\'e duality] If $\Mu$ is a $d$-dimensional cubical homology manifold and $\Gamma$ is a subcomplex, then $H_{j}(\abs{\Mu}, \abs{\Mu} \setminus \abs{\Gamma}) \cong H^{d-j}(\abs{\Gamma})$.
 If $\Mu$ is orientable, the same holds with coefficients in $\mathbb Z$. \end{thm}